Asian Mental Health Therapy

 The Asian cultural narrative around appearance and the “ideal” body type can have a damaging impact for many people.
 If you struggle with your body image or disordered eating, therapy can be a helpful space to understand cultural reinforcers at play, and support you in developing a healthier relationship with your body and with food.

-Managing Perfectionism & Stress
+Managing Perfectionism and Stress

 You may be struggling with perfectionism or a high pressure to achieve and succeed.
 Many Asian families place a heavy emphasis on academic or work “success”, and you can carry and internalize these pressures with you as you go through life.
 In therapy you will learn to find balance between living up to the narrative of hard work and redefining your own vision of success.